pratt0007/TIL/DJANGO/REST/REST_API.md

 - PUT It takes the new records at the given URI.
 If the record exists, update the record.
 If record is not available, create a new record.
 - PATCH It takes one or more fields at the given URI.
 It is used to update one or more data fields.
 If the record exists, update the record.
 If the record is not available, create a new record.
 - DELETE It deletes the records at the given URI.
+- The API URL can not have HTTPS only HTTP is there
+- Eg http://geekyshows.com/api/student  is the url for studemt api

 ```
 CREATE --> POST